TimCares/MasterThesis/docs/thesis/theoretical_foundation/related_work/clip.typ

 ) <clip_zero_shot>

 The approach reaches a zero-shot accuracy of 76.2% on the validation set of ImageNet-1K @imagenet, with a top-5 accuracy of 95% @clip.
-This is particularly impressive, given that the model has never seen any images from the ImageNet-1K dataset during training, nor has it been trained on any image classification task.
+This is particularly impressive given that the model has never seen any images from the ImageNet-1K dataset during training, nor has it been trained on any image classification task.
 It merely achieves this accuracy through its cross-modal understanding between text and image.
 The model effectively “knows” how the ImageNet-1K classes look visually.

-However, it is important to note that these results were based on a vision Transformer, following the ViT-L/14@336px architecture, for the image encoder.
+However, it is important to note that these results were based on a vision Transformer following the ViT-L/14@336px architecture for the image encoder.
 This architecture consists of 24 layers, 16 attention heads, a hidden size of 1024, and processes images at a resolution of 336x336 @clip.
 For the text encoder, a 12-layer Transformer was used, consisting of 12 attention heads and a hidden size of 768 @clip.
 According to HuggingFace, the model is 428 million parameters